Asaduddin Owaisi: Early life and background

 Owaisi was born to Sultan Salahuddin Owaisi and Najmunnisa Begum on 13 May 1969.
 He comes from a political family of Hyderabad.
 His grandfather Abdul Wahed Owaisi relaunched the political party Majlis-e-Ittehadul Muslimeen as All India Majlis-e-Ittehadul Muslimeen 18 September 1957.
 He also succeeded Qasim Razvi as the party president after he was released from prison.
 His father Sultan Salahuddin was elected to the Andhra Pradesh Legislative Assembly in 1962.
 Sultan Salahuddin Owaisi was elected to the Indian Parliament from the Hyderabad constituency for the first time in 1984 and continued winning the elections till 2004, when he stepped down in favour of Asaduddin.
 He died in 2008.

-Asaduddin Owaisi did his schooling from The Hyderabad Public School, Begumpet and St Mary's Junior College before going on to do his graduation in Bachelor of Arts from Nizam College (Osmania University) in Hyderabad.
+Owaisi did his schooling from The Hyderabad Public School, Begumpet.
+He then attended the St Mary's Junior College, Hyderabad before going on to do his graduation in Bachelor of Arts from Nizam College (Osmania University) in Hyderabad.
 He represented the South Zone inter-university U-25s cricket team as fast bowler in the Vizzy Trophy in 1994 and later got selected in South Zone university team.
-He is a barrister by profession and studied at Lincoln's Inn of London.
+He is a barrister by profession and studied at Lincoln's Inn in London.
 His brother Akbaruddin Owaisi is a Member of Telangana Legislative Assembly and heads the party in it.
 His youngest brother Burhanuddin Owaisi is the editor of Etemaad.

 Personal life

 Owaisi married Farheen Owaisi on 11 December 1996.
-The couple has six children which includes one son, Sultanuddin Owaisi (born 2010) and five daughters- Khudsia Owaisi, Yasmeen Owaisi, Ameena Owaisi, Maheen Owaisi and Atika Owaisi.
+The couple has six children which includes five daughters- Khudsia Owaisi, Yasmeen Owaisi, Ameena Owaisi, Maheen Owaisi and Atika Owaisi and one son, Sultanuddin Owaisi (born 2010).
 His mother is Nazima Begum.
 He lives in Shastripuram, Mailardevpally, Hyderabad.
 His eldest daughter Khudsia Owaisi was engaged to Barkat Alam Khan, grandson of Nawab Shah Alam Khan (paternal) and Moinuddin Khan Sandozai (maternal) on 24 March 2018.
 His second daughter, Yasmeen Owaisi was married to Abid Ali Khan, son of physician Mazharuddin Ali Khan, cousin of Zahid Ali Khan, editor of The Siasat Daily, in September 2020.
 His third daughter Ameena Owaisi was married to Fahad Beg on 22 December 2022.
 He is hailed by his supporters as Naqeeb-e-Millat (Leader of the Community).
 He is fluent in Urdu / Hindi and English.
 He wears a long sherwani, an Islamic cap and sports a clipped beard.